Shuunen/musitop/README.md

 ## TODO

 * avoid global functions in web.js
-* create vue component if needed
+* create vue components if needed
 * handle case when MediaNext (for example) is pressed on the web client but will also trigger system
 * handle case when server shut down, avoid letting client playing
 * improve mobile experience